Hodapp87/prosha/README.md

 - Generalizing to space curves moves this away from the "discrete automata" roots, but it still ends up needing the machinery I made for discrete automata.
+- If you *pre* multiply a transformation: you are transforming the entire global space.
+If you *post* multiply: you are transforming the current local space.